jujufugh/furoyce.github.io/_posts/2023-08-08-oracle-onm-deep-dive-mgmt-agent-cloud-agent.md

 | Oracle Base Database Service Support	| No	| Yes	| Yes* |
 | Oracle Exadata Database Service Dedicated Support	| No	| Yes	| Yes* |

+*NOTE * : The Unified Monitoring Agent can be installed in Oracle Base Database system or ExaDB-D VMs.
+After configure the instance to use the user principal, we can send the custom logs into OCI Loggign Service.
+However, we don't have proper parser to parse difference logs associated with Oracle databases (such as alert logs, trace files, listener logs, Grid Infrastructure logs etc).*

 #### **Oracle Cloud Agent**
 * **Oracle Cloud Agent** is a lightweight process that manages plugins running on compute instances.
 Oracle Cloud Agent plugins collect host logs, performance metrics, install OS updates, and perform other instance management tasks.
 Oracle Cloud Agent is installed by default for OCI compute instances.
 * **Oracle Cloud Agent supports the [Platform Images](https://docs.oracle.com/en-us/iaas/Content/Compute/References/images.htm#OracleProvided_Images)**